TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 Expected result:
 * A confirmation toast box should be displayed
 * The product should be remnoved from the basket.
-* The Total Price of the Order ahould also be updated immediately.
+* The Total Price of the Order should also be updated immediately.
     ![Remove Product](documentation/testing/update_basket03.jpg)